 Tea can be divided into five basic categories: white, green, oolong, black and pu’erh.

 White teas are the most delicate of all teas.
 They are appreciated for their subtlety, complexity, and natural sweetness.
 They are hand processed using the youngest leaves of Camellia Sinensis, with no oxidation permitted.
 When properly prepared, using shorter steeping times and a low temperature, white teas will produce slightly higher levels of caffeine than Green teas.

-Green tea is permitted to barely wither after being picked.
+Green teas are permitted to barely wither after being picked.
 Then the oxidation process is stopped very quickly by flash heating the leaves.
 That way, green teas tend to have less caffeine (10-30% of normal coffee) if brewed properly.
-Green teas also tend to subtler flavors with lots of hints and touchesthat connoisseurs treasure.
+Green teas also tend to subtler flavors with lots of hints and touches that connoisseurs treasure.

-Oolong tea (also called as wulong tea) undergoes a partial oxidation.
+Oolong teas (also called wulong or wu-long teas) undergoes a partial oxidation.
 These teas have a caffeine level between green and black teas.
-Oolong (wulong) tea flavors aren't usually as potent as blacks or subtle as greens, but have their own fragrant and intriguing tones.
+Oolong (wulong) tea flavors aren’t usually as potent as blacks or subtle as greens, but have their own fragrant and intriguing tones.
 Many people compare the taste and scent of Oolongs (wulongs) to that of flowers or fruit.

-Pu'erh is black tea from China, aged and prized for its perceived medicinal properties and hearty flavor.
-It's very strong with an incredibly deep and rich flavor, relatively little bitterness.
-Until 1995 Pe'erh wasn't permitted to be imported into the United States, and it's production methods continue to be a closely guarded state secret in China.
+Pu’erh and Heicha are aged teas mostly from China, and prized for their perceived medicinal properties and hearty flavor.
+It’s very strong with an incredibly deep and rich flavor, relatively little bitterness.
+Until 1995 Pu’erh wasn’t permitted to be imported into the United States, and it’s production methods continue to be a closely guarded state secret in China.